-Before a non-party can seek reimbursement for costs under Rule 45(d)(2)(B)(ii)'s cost-shifting provision, several requirements must be met.
+Before a non-party can seek reimbursement for costs under cost-shifting Rule 45(d)(2)(B)(ii)'s provision, requirements must be met.
 First, the non-party must file a timely and specific objection to the subpoena.
 Second, the requesting party must move the court under Rule 45(d)(2)(B)(i) to compel production over the non-party's objection.
 Third, the court must enter an order compelling the non-party to comply with the subpoena and produce the requested documents or ESI at a significant expense to the non-party.
-Only after these prerequisites have been met can a non-party request reimbursement for "significant expenses" under Rule 45(d)(2)(B)(ii)'s cost-shifting provision.
+Only after these prerequisites have been met can a non-party request reimbursement for "significant expenses" 45(d)(2)(B)(ii)'s cost-shifting provision.

-a.
-Non-Party Serves Objections
+(a) Non-Party Serves Objections